 FREQUENTLY ASKED QUESTIONS

-Is Mushroom Bhaji Vegan?
+Is Mushroom Bhaji suitable for a vegan diet?

-What is the difference between Onion Bhaji and Mushroom Bhaji?
+What’s the difference between Onion Bhaji and Mushroom Bhaji?

 - 300 g Mushroom sliced